dshanske/syndication-links/readme.txt

 9. GitHub Actions is used to actively test against various PHP versions

 == Changelog ==

+= Version 4.5.3 ( 2025-07-05 ) =
+* Add support for Autopost for X plugin, props @iamdharmesh and the plugin team there

 = Version 4.5.2 ( 2025-02-16 ) =
 * Map Twitter to X icon as Twitter icon removed from set